aimms/how-to/Articles/172/172-use-stop-criteria.rst

        OptionSetValue(OptionName : "time_limit" , NewValue   : 10 );
        option time_limit := 10, MIP_Relative_Optimality_Tolerance := 0.1

 * Use the ``where`` keyword in a ``solve`` statement to modify an option for that particular solve only.
-For example, the solve process triggered by the below statement will be terminated after 10 seconds of execution or when the MIP_Relative_Optimality_Tolerance = 0.1, whichever happens first.
+For example, the solve process triggered by the below statement will be terminated after 10 seconds of execution or when the ``MIP_Relative_Optimality_Tolerance = 0.1``, whichever happens first.

     .. code-block:: aimms